 About the Author

-Rhyan Elliott is an associate in the firm’s litigation group operating from the Lyford Cay office.
-He has practiced extensively in various areas of civil and commercial litigation and arbitration, with a particular focus on matters with a cross-border element, in banking, financial services regulation, insurance, employment, personal injuries, fatal accidents, professional negligence, and property law.
+Rhyan Elliott is an associate in the firm’s litigation practice group.
+He has practiced in various areas of civil and commercial litigation and arbitration.

 The information contained in this article is provided for the general interest of our readers, but is not intended to constitute legal advice.
 Clients and the general public are encouraged to seek specific advice on matters of concern.
 This article can in no way serve as a substitute in such cases.Copyright ©2020 Higgs & Johnson.
 All rights reserved.